New Moon on

 Synodic month length 29.33 days

 The length of the lunation is 29 days, 7 hours and 53 minutes.
 This is the year's shortest synodic month of 2078.
 It is 26 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length shorter than mean